Ingredients

 Celebrate Maple Syrup

 And if you are anywhere near northern Vermont, be sure to check the Vermont Maple Festival website for the dates of the annual festival, at the end of April.
-2018 marks the 52nd year of the festival.
 There are vendors and tastings, music, a craft and antique show, sugarhouse tours, a maple BBQ, children’s programming, talent show, cooking contest and more.
 You could be crowned that year’s maple ambassador!

 If you want to read about granulated sweeteners and sugar, please check out our article All About Sugar.